by Jonas E. Alexis

 Conclusion: Socrates was a language

 Does the conclusion follow at all?
 Well, given the background knowledge about Socrates and Greece, the conclusion is patently invalid and therefore false.
 In the same way, Zionism is built upon patently invalid and logically incoherent conclusions.
 We know that there is a reaction to Israeli policies in Europe and America.
 But is it because people simply hate Jews or Israelis?
-Sacks writes:
+Sacks write:

 “Anti-Semitism is a virus that survives by mutating.
 In the Middle Ages, Jews were hated because of their religion.
-In the 19th and 20th centuries they were hated because of their race.
-Today they are hated because of their nation state, Israel.
+In the 19th and 20th centuries, they were hated because of their race.
+Today they are hated because of their nation-state, Israel.
 Anti-Zionism is the new anti-Semitism.”

 Those completely false ideas thrive and survive in the West not because they can be historically or logically demonstrated to be true but because people like Sacks have the social advantage to repeat them ad nauseam and without serious historical background and scholarship.